sgt101/FIPA-Mirror-/Readme.md

 I will try and provide some pointers and information on them in the coming weeks but I have downladed them and mirrored them here because the source repository seems to be periodically unavailble.

+The /pdfs folder is where you can find the specifications.
+I have changed their names so that it's easier to browse.

+FWITW I have put a paper that I wrote 20 years ago that summarizes the data that I gathered from the Agentcities.net project that provided support for demonstration FIPA implementations in the EU.
+No one else was keen to work on this paper and it got rejected from AAMAS so please treat it as an opinion peice.